Creatives, educators & cultural professionals are being called to lead in response to today’s intersecting environmental & social challenges.

 - 2023 3-day Brewery Lane Writers Festival on Vision, Values and Values for a Better World –

-Co-facilitator with ecopoet & writer Grace Wells for Carrick on Suir 14-16 April 2023, Organised by writer and workshop organiser Margaret O’Brien. - 2022 Burren College of Arts Symposium: presentation on Earth Charter values for the Rights of Nature
+Co-facilitator with ecopoet & writer Grace Wells for Carrick on Suir 14-16 April 2023, organised by writer and workshop organiser Margaret O’Brien. - 2022 Burren College of Arts Symposium: presentation on Earth Charter values for the Rights of Nature

 - 2019 What is Ecoliteracy: Cork School of Architecture